Simon Potter

 <a> <b class="aclass"/> <c id="anid"/> </a>

-We will first see how querySelector()
+We will first see how querySelector() is used.

 R> library(selectr) R> querySelector(exdoc, "#anid") # Returns the matching node